rinvex/laravel-cacheable/README.md

 **Rinvex Cacheable** is a granular, intuitive, and fluent caching system for eloquent models.
 Simple, but yet powerful, plug-n-play with no hassle.

-What this package do -technically- caching eloquent query passing through the `get` method, whatever it is and it's smart enough to indicated any conditions, limit, offset, wheres, orders, groups, ..etc and take that criteria into account when caching and checking for cached version.
-Also by default any create, update, or delete event will flush all cache for that specific model.
-Awesome, right?

 [![Packagist](https://img.shields.io/packagist/v/rinvex/cacheable.svg?label=Packagist&style=flat-square)](https://packagist.org/packages/rinvex/cacheable)
 [![VersionEye Dependencies](https://img.shields.io/versioneye/d/php/rinvex:cacheable.svg?label=Dependencies&style=flat-square)](https://www.versioneye.com/php/rinvex:cacheable/)
 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/rinvex/cacheable.svg?label=Scrutinizer&style=flat-square)](https://scrutinizer-ci.com/g/rinvex/cacheable/)